 During an emergency or public health crisis, some elements of the HIPAA Privacy Rule may be waived.
-As of March 15, 2020, the Secretary of the Department of Health and Human Services (HHS), issued an emergency HIPAA Privacy Rule waiver in response to the COVID-19 health crisis.
+As of March 15, 2020, the Secretary of the Department of Health and Human Services (HHS), issued an emergency Privacy Rule waiver in response to the COVID-19 health crisis.

 A HIPAA Privacy Rule waiver is issued to facilitate quick response to public health issues, temporarily waiving fines associated with certain disclosures.
-The following discusses the HIPAA Privacy Rule waiver in more detail.
+The following discusses the Privacy Rule waiver in more detail.

 What Conditions Enable the HIPAA Privacy Rule Waiver?